Tezos-India/TezAsia-2k23/README.md

 After forking the repository, clone the repository to your pc/desktop, and then create a folder with your **TeamName** as the folder name.

 ## Step - 3: Project Code Base
-Push Your code base is in this folder.
+Push Your code base in this folder.
 This should include all your files for frontend as well as the backend
 * Make sure to include your smart contract code in a file and upload it here.